How Can I Avoid Paying My Car Insurance Deductible?

-If it’s going to cost $10,000 to replace your vehicle, for example, and your deductible is $1,000, then your insurance company will simply send you a check for $9,000.
+If it costs $10,000 to replace your vehicle, for example, and your deductible is $1,000, then your insurance company will simply send you a check for $9,000.

 With other insurance policies, you may have to pay your deductible upfront.
 You pay your deductible out of pocket directly to the repair shop, mechanic, or insurance company.
 Once you have paid the deductible, the car insurance company will take over.

-Read the terms of your insurance policy to make sure you understand how your deductible works.
+Read the terms of your insurance policy to ensure you understand how your deductible works.